This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

 Its principle is simple.
-The first time, setter has not been instantiated, so the flag function has not been defined, causing exist to evaluate to false, entering the if constexpr branch, instantiating a setter<false>, and returning false.
-The second time, setter has been instantiated, and the flag function has been defined, so exist evaluates to true, directly returning true.
+The first time, setter has not been instantiated, so the flag function is not defined.
+Thus, exist evaluates to false, entering the if constexpr branch, instantiating a setter<false>, and returning false.
+The second time, setter has been instantiated, and the flag function is defined.
+Thus, exist evaluates to true, and true is returned directly.

-Note: The type of N here must be written as auto, not std::size_t.
-Only then is flag(N) a dependent name, allowing the requires to detect the legality of the expression.
-Due to the two-phase lookup of templates, if written as flag(0), it would be looked up in the first phase, find the call fails, and produce a hard error, causing compilation to fail.
+auto, notstd::size_t.
+Only then willflag(N)be a dependent name, allowingrequiresto check the validity of the expression.
+Due to two-phase lookup for templates, if written asflag(0), it would be looked up in the first phase, fail to be called, and produce a hard error, leading to a compilation error.

 template <int N>